rodrmoya/clusterctl/README.md

-    copy        Copy local files to machines in the cluster fetch       Fetch files from machines in the cluster help        Print this message or the help of the given subcommand(s) ping        Ping all machines in the cluster to check they're alive and reachable reboot      Reboot all machines in the cluster run         Run a command on all machines in the cluster
+    copy        Copy local files to machines in the cluster fetch       Fetch files from machines in the cluster help        Print this message or the help of the given subcommand(s) list        List hosts in the cluster, settings, etc ping        Ping all machines in the cluster to check they're alive and reachable reboot      Reboot all machines in the cluster run         Run a command on all machines in the cluster